EDUCATION AND CREDENTIALS

 WHOM I WORK WITH

 I work with clients who are in monogamous, non-monogamous, “monogamish”, and polyamorous relationships, or no romantic or sexual relationships at all, without prejudice.
 I’m happy to talk more about my philosophy in this regard; get in touch!
 I’m also a Queer-affirming and trans-affirming therapist, versed in the experiences of multi-racial, multi-cultural, first and second-generation individuals, couples, and families.
+Mixedness is something close to my heart and person, and I am delighted to work with those who have had challenges with claiming identities.

 PRIOR CAREER